Oenothera: Taxonomy

 Evening primroses were originally assigned to the genus Onagra, which gave the family Onagraceae its name.
 Onagra '[food of] onager' was first used in botany in 1587, and in English in Philip Miller's 1754 Gardeners Dictionary: Abridged.
 The modern name Oenothera was published by Carolus Linnaeus in his Systema Naturae.
-Its etymology is uncertain, but it is believed to be derived from the Greek words οίνος θήρα (oinos thera) 'wine seeker'.
+Its etymology is uncertain, but it is believed to be derived from the Greek words ὄνος (ónos, 'ass') or οἶνος (oînos, 'wine') and θήρᾱ (thḗrā, 'hunt'), with the meaning 'ass-catcher' or 'wine-seeking'.

 The genus is divided into 18 sections and additionally into several subsections and series.

 Names

-The first species called by the common name evening primrose was Oenothera biennis from eastern North America with the first use recorded by the Oxford English Dictionary dating to 1761 in the The Calendar of Flora, Swedish and English by Benjamin Stillingfleet.
+The first species called by the common name evening primrose was Oenothera biennis from eastern North America with the first use recorded by the Oxford English Dictionary dating to 1761 in The Calendar of Flora, Swedish and English by Benjamin Stillingfleet.
 Though there are stories of uncertain veracity that attribute the coinage to the botanist John Goodyer in the 1600s.
 Older common names included tree primrose and night primrose.
 Species that open in the morning rather than the evening are often called sundrops, though most often in the United States.
 This name was first used in print in 1785.